noyaboy/Cosmology_Challenge/README.md

 This repository consists of materials for the Weak Lensing ML Uncertainty Challenge, a NeurIPS 2025 Machine Learning competition that explores uncertainty-aware and out-of-distribution detection AI techniques for **Weak Gravitational Lensing Cosmology**.

+The competition is structured into two phases.
+- **The Phase 1 of the competition has started!
+We are now accepting submissions until November 16th 2025.**
-The competition will be structured into two phases.
-The Phase 1 and Phase 2 of the competition are expected to launch in **Early September** and **Late September 2025**, respectively.
+- The Phase 2 of the competition is expected to be launched in **Late September 2025**.

 Please check the [**<ins>Competition Overview</ins>**](https://fair-universe.lbl.gov/tutorials/WL_Competition_Overview.pdf) for a high-level overview about this competition, the train/test data structure, evaluation metrics, and the expected competition timeline.

+## Competition Website
+Interested in joining the competition?
+Please register as a participant on our [**<ins>Competition Website</ins>**](https://www.codabench.org/competitions/8934/) on Codabench!

 ***